Regret, stability & fairness in matching markets with bandit learners: PROBLEM STATEMENT

-\item \textbf{Pay and transfer}.
-In exchange for its match, each agent $a$ incurs the cost $\cC(a, \ccM(a ; \nu_t ) ; \nu_t)$ and receives the transfer $\cT(a, \ccM(a ; \nu_t ) ; \nu_t)$ from its match $\ccM(a ; \nu_t )$. \end{enumerate} \end{enumerate} As mentioned above, the platform can only observe the agents' transient preferences as well as the matches, costs, and transfers that it assigns to the agents.
+As mentioned above, the platform can only observe the agents' transient preferences as well as the matches, costs, and transfers that it assigns to the agents.
 An agent can only observe its own information, including its preferences, match, reward, cost, and transfer.